 Demographics and Ecology

-There are a number of native tribes that have occupied certain parts inside Manu National Park.
-They have lived in isolation, mostly maintaining a nomadic hunter-gatherer culture.
+There are a number of native tribes that have certain parts of Manu National Park.
+They have lived in isolation, mostly maintaining a nomadic hunter gatherer culture.
 However, it is unfortunate that some of these communities are under threat because of diseases, violence from illegal miners (oil extractors) and loggers, as well as ecological devastations.
 Known tribes include The Yora, Mashco-Piro, Matsiguenka, Harakmbut and Yine.

 The vegetation and plant life here is varied and spread out.
 If we had to name every species it would take up the whole blog.
 Instead, we shall offer a brief summary.
-It really is hard to envision, we recommend you see it in person, it is spectacular.
-There are over 162 families of different vegetation, 119 genera and 4385 identified species of plants and more than 1108 species of trees.
+It really is hard to envision, we recommend you see it in person, it is amazing.
+There are over 162 families of many vegetation, 119 genera, and 4385 identified species of plants and more than 1108 species of trees.
 The three different regions encourage the growth of the many plants found.
-The regions include the High Andean forests, cloud forest and lowland Amazon Forest.
+The regions include the High Andean forests, cloud forests, and lowland Amazon forests.

-Wet season also brings cooler temperatures, although the difference in temperatures is not that significant.
+The wet season also brings cooler temperatures, although the difference in temperatures is not that significant.
 But when we put things in perspective, the temperature drop brings a welcome reprieve for the inhabitants of Manu National Park and its visitors.
-The average temperatures in dry season are around 36°C/ 97F in day and 18°C/64F at night, with humidity at times exceeding 70%.
-The average temperatures in wet season are around 30°C/ 86F in day and 14°C/57F at night.
-In short dry season is scotching hot, but with less rain and wet season is cooler, but is frequented by rain and drizzle.
+The average temperatures in the dry season are around 36°C/ 97F in day and 18°C/64F at night, with humidity at times exceeding 70%.
+The average temperatures in the wet season are around 30°C/ 86F during the day and 14°C/57F at night.
+In short dry season is scorching hot, but with less rain and the wet season is cooler, but is frequented by rain and drizzle.
 It is much more difficult to visit certain sections of the park because of possible landslides and road closers.

 How to get there?

 You could also consider driving there from Cusco.
-It’s 5 hours to Paucatambo, followed by a 25km decent to Pilcopata, then you continue for 55km to the river port of Itahuania, finally take the boat to Boca Manu which will lead to Manu National Park.
+It’s 5 hours to Paucatambo, followed by a 25km descent to Pilcopata, then you continue for 55km to the river port of Itahuania, and finally take the boat to Boca Manu which will lead to Manu National Park.